-The Preserve offers a 1.75-mile perimeter loop trail, and the .25-mile monarch and .5 northern harrier trails which bisect the preserve.
+The Preserve offers a 1.75-mile Perimeter Loop Trail, and the .25-mile Monarch and .5 Northern Harrier Trails which bisect the preserve.
 CLNP is open during daylight hours.
 To avoid any adverse contact with wildlife, pets are not allowed.
 The trails have steep slopes, narrow and irregular routes, and uneven and sometimes muddy terrain that make the use and operation of wheelchairs and power driven mobility devices unsafe.

-The Cleveland Lakefront Nature Preserve is located directly behind the Ohio Department of Natural Resources (ODNR) office at 8701 Lakeshore Boulevard NE, Cleveland, OH 44108.
-When traveling north on Dr. Martin Luther King Jr. Boulevard, follow the road to the right as it becomes Lakeshore Boulevard heading east and make the first left into the ODNR parking lot.
-Proceed on foot around the west side of the ODNR office to the Nature Preserve entrance.
+The Cleveland Lakefront Nature Preserve is located directly behind the Cleveland Metroparks Lakefront office at 8701 Lakeshore Boulevard NE, Cleveland, OH 44108.
+When traveling north on Dr. Martin Luther King Jr. Boulevard, follow the road to the right as it becomes Lakeshore Boulevard heading east and make the first left into the Metroparks parking lot.
+Proceed on foot around the west side of the office to the Nature Preserve entrance.

 Click here for the Nature Preserve Fact Sheet

-The Preserve is next to the Cleveland Lakefront State Park, which features boat ramps, fitness trails fishing piers.
+The Preserve is next to the Cleveland Metroparks Lakefront Office, which features boat ramps, fitness trails fishing piers.